 My sister and I used to fight over this dog.
 Eventually I was forced to let her have it, and she left it on a train somewhere!
 My sister always got her own way, and, just because I wanted the dog, she did.
 She screamed and naturally got her own way!

 I asked her about it, and she does not even remember what I am talking about!

 I would like to try and find one again, so I can show it to her and have one again.
 I have never seen another one since on eBay, bootsales or jumble sales –

 just want to recall some happy memories (of fighting over silly stuff!!)

 Any help would be appreciated.

-If you can help Martin find this 80’s Knickerbocker Floppy Brown Beige Beanie Dog, THIS SITE IS NO LONGER ACTIVELY MANAGED.
+If you can help Martin find this 80’s Knickerbocker Floppy Brown Beige Beanie Dog, THIS SEARCH REQUEST IS NO LONGER ACTIVELY MANAGED.
 Please use Our FREE FACEBOOK GROUP, including POST CODE #031709-4 in the subject

 Originally posted 03/17/2009